chrissobolewski/type/_posts/2019-06-17-iPad blog entry notes.markdown

 ---
 layout: post
 title: iPad and the Joy of Computing
-category: feature
-sharing:
-    twitter: Quick Coffe is not an iPad blog, but it starts with an iPad-focused post
 ---

 Let’s get this out of the way first.
 This is not an iPad blog.
 There will be iPad-related entries here (this is one of them), sure, but I plan to cover a much wider array of topics in general.
 So probably, this is not the best introduction to Quick Coffee.